HTGenomeAnalysisUnit/nf-pipeline-regenie/README.md

 - A file named regenie_step1_out_pred.list must be present
 - One file per phenotype is expected named `regenie_step1_out_1.loco.gz` `regenie_step1_out_2.loco.gz`, ...
 - phenotypes and covariates used in the new analyses must be exactly the same used to generate step1 predictions (both files and column designation must match exactly)

-## Important notes on handling phenos

-- Samples listed in pheno file that are not in bgen/bed/pgen file are ignored.
-Genotyped samples that are not in this file are removed from the analysis.
-- With quantitative traits, missing values are mean-imputed in Step 1 and they are dropped when testing each phenotype in Step 2
-- With binary traits, missing values are mean-imputed in Step 1 when fitting the level 0 linear ridge regression and they are dropped when fitting the level 1 logistic ridge regression for each trait.
-In Step 2, missing values are dropped when testing each trait.

-## Multi models execution monitoring

-If you monitor the execution using nextflow, the master job will be named `nf-highspeed-gwas` and the single GWAS jobs will be named `run-<chunk_id>-gwas`.

-In the master output folder you will also see:
-- `master_config` folder containing logs, info and config about the master job
-- `execution_log` folder.
-This will contain the exection path and status for each job and eventually error log files.
-If one of the single tasks fails, you can move to the path reported here and after fixing the error, resume the single job using the command reported in `resume_command.sh` after adding the `-resume` flag.

-## Note on unexpected exit from multi models execution

-At the moment, if the master pipeline terminates unexpectedly, it is likely that jobs realted to the single model executions will not be cleaned up.
-This is because the master pipeline is not aware of the jobs related to the single model executions.
-In this case, please verify if you have any running jobs using `squeue -u $USER` and terminate any job with name containing `nf-SETUP_MULTIPLE_RUNS_SUBMIT_GWAS_RUN` or `nf-NF_GWAS_REGENIE`.

-Normally, if one of the single run submission terminates with error, the master pipeline will go on and a warning is reported.
-This ensure the whole pipeline can gracefully terminate and all sub-jobs are properly cleaned up.
-You can see from the warning message which run has failed an eventually re-run this analysis as single GWAS.

 ## Documentation
 More detailed documentation of all parameters can be found --DOCS IN PROGRESS--.